 The main things I look for on the surface is the presence of large grains of processed salt, a lack of imperfections that occur naturally, and signs of chemical interference.

 With a trained eye it is easier to spot these things quickly.
 So I’m going to share with you what I have learned over the years.
-But before that, we need to look at some popular beliefs around fake, or pool grown, sea moss.
+But before that, we need to look at some popular beliefs around our favourite seaweed and it being fake, or pool grown.

-Where did the Fake Sea Moss story get it’s momentum?
+Where did the Fake Sea Moss Story get it’s Momentum?

 Note: the below is a snapshot of a handful of listings that are using the incorrect botanical name.
 Identifying features on these listing have been blurred out to protect the identity of the Sellers.

 Pay particular attention to what you see at about 4:09 in on the video, and make your own judgement call.

-A word of advice though, as great as a resource as Wikipedia is, anyone without appropriate credentials can create an entry or edit an entry.
+A word of advice though, as great as a resource as Wikipedia is in the eyes of many, anyone without appropriate credentials can create an entry or edit an entry.

 How Much Sea Moss is Grown in Pools?

-There is some truth about the quality of pool grown sea moss.
-When it is grown in pools it is not able to get the benefits of the natural ebb and flow of the ocean.
+There is some truth about the quality of pool grown Sea Moss.
+When it is grown in pools it is not able to get the benefits of the natural ebb and flow of the Ocean.

-This means that the exposure to naturally occurring minerals is more or less eliminated.
-The sea moss is restricted to whatever happens to be added to the tank or pool.
-These tend to be manufactured fertilizers in some cases.
-In other cases, a mineral dense substrate is added to the bottom of the pool.
+This means that the exposure to naturally occurring minerals from the Ocean is more or less eliminated.
+The seaweed is restricted to whatever happens to be added to the tank or pool.
+These tend to be manufactured fertilizers in some cases, and often a lot of antibiotics.

-Low or no profit means the flow of dollars (or pesos, rupiah, dong, or yen, whatever the currency may be) is acutely felt by the business, and the doors soon close.
+Low or no profit means the flow of dollars (or pesos, rupiah, dong, or yen, whatever the currency may be) is acutely felt by the business, and the doors soon close when cashflow stops.

-Where does most of the Sea Moss come from?
+Where does Most of the Sea Moss Come From?

-The application of more advanced engineering has allowed for the development of floating farms that are equipped with features that allow for the reduction in crop loss, while still getting the full benefit of being ocean harvested.
+The application of more advanced engineering has allowed for the development of floating farms that are equipped with features that allow for the reduction in crop loss, while still getting the full benefit of being Ocean harvested.

 How do I Identify Fake Sea Moss?